 ABOUT VARUN SIVARAM

 He is the author of the bestselling MIT Press book, Taming the Sun: Innovations to Harness Solar Energy and Power the Planet, which the Financial Times called “the best available overview of where the solar industry finds itself today, and a road map for how it can reach a brighter future.”
 He other books include Energizing America: A Roadmap to Launch a National Energy Innovation Mission and Digital Decarbonization: Promoting Digital Innovations to Advance Clean Energy Systems.
+His TED Talk on India's clean energy transition has been viewed more than one million times.

 A Rhodes and a Truman scholar, he holds a PhD in condensed matter physics from St. John’s College, Oxford University, where he developed third-generation solar photovoltaic coatings.
 He also holds degrees from Stanford University in engineering physics and international relations, with honors in international security.
 He lives in New Delhi, India.